Profile vs Permission Set vs Permission Set Group: The Complete Salesforce Access Guide

 Frequently asked questions

-What's the difference between a Permission Set and a Permission Set Group?
+What is the difference between a Permission Set and a Permission Set Group?
 A Permission Set is one bundle of permissions.
 A PSG is a collection of Permission Sets, plus optional Mute Permission Sets, treated as one assignable unit.
 Use PSGs when you have a recurring "role" pattern.

 What to read next

-- Profile, Permission Set, Permission Set Group — the dictionary entries.
+- Profile, Permission Set, Permission Set Group: the dictionary entries.

-- Field-Level Security, Role Hierarchy, Sharing Rules — the visibility-side companions.
+- Field-Level Security, Role Hierarchy, Sharing Rules: the visibility-side companions.

 Share this article